tomByrer/covid19-crude-death-rate-data/README.md

 ## Note: All COVID19 stats are inaccurate, only use for approximation

 1. China stopped reporting all numbers a few months in.
 2. There is no standard in methods, machines, or even levels between the same methods & machines.
-A positive or negitive level is surprising arbitrary, which may be dictated by local or national govenernments, but not nation-wide in USA & certainly not global standard.
+A positive or negitive level is surprisingly arbitrary, which may be dictated by local or national govenernments, but not nation-wide in USA & certainly not standardized globally.
 3. Sometimes level governance is changed after a few months, but old data may not be updated.
 Again more arbitrary numbers.
 4. Seems to be rare that the testers are tested?...